ziyuan-shen/LSTM_MIMICIII/README.md

     * ICU stays fewer than 14 days are padded with 0 (these days are masked out in LSTM model)
 * Missing value imputation
     * Vital and lab missing values are filled out with corresponding normal value
+* Data Imbalance
+    * In the training data, exclude ICU stays that have no vancomycin receipt across all 14 days

+### Feature Engineering

 * Numeric values are coded as daily average values
 * Categorical variables are coded as indicators

-### Feature Engineering

 &nbsp;| No. | Info.
 --- | --- | ---